AniolMG/end-to-end-ml-pipeline-aws/readme.md

    - Use the stage's Invoke URL combined with `/predict` to send requests
    - Test the endpoint from a local Python environment using the `requests` library
    The API now allows external clients to send data and receive predictions from the Lambda function.

+10. **Securing the API**
+    Use IAM aothorization to make the API secure:
+    - Make the API private by restricting access to authorized IAM users only.
+    - Use API Gateway authorization mechanisms
+    - Ensure only IAM users with the proper permissions can invoke the endpoint
+    - Test again using the `requests`, `requests-aws4auth` and `boto3` libraries.
+    The API now requires IAM authentication to be used by external clients.